National Board for Consumer Complaints (Sweden)

 The National Board for Consumer Disputes (Allmänna reklamationsnämnden, ARN) is a Swedish government agency that answers to the Ministry of Finance.
 The agency is headquartered in Stockholm.
-Its main task is to issue non-binding recommendations on the resolution of disputes between consumers and business operators.
+Its main task is to issue non-binding recommendations on the resolution of disputes between consumers and business operators, based on what a court trial is assumed to result in.
 A person can file complaints against a company.
-If the company does not follow the recommendation from ARN, the consumer has the possibility to take the matter to court.
+If the company does not follow the recommendation from ARN, ARN will publish this to media, and the consumer has the possibility to take the matter to court.